JoshuaMHardy/proteindj/docs/installation.md

 We have provided a script for building the containers in a series of sbatch jobs (`apptainer/build_containers.sh`).
 You may need to tweak the SLURM parameters and enviroment settings for your cluster.

 > **⚠️ Important:** Container building requires significant resources and may take several hours.
+We recommend using our pre-compiled containers unless you have reason to build your own.

 ### Option A: Automated Parallel Build using SLURM script